dhh1128/codecraft.co/paying-off-technical-debt.md

 slug: paying-off-technical-debt
 redirect_from:
   - /2012/10/14/paying-off-technical-debt
+comments:
+  - author: Don
+    date: 2012-10-15 08:02:15
+    comment: >
+      The key in my opinion is not to let debt accumulate from sprint to sprint.
+Control the level of function such that the debt is managed.
+True doneness minimizes debt to an acceptable level and true doneness = real quality.
+  - author: Daniel
+    date: 2012-10-15 10:44:24
+    comment: >
+      Good insight, Don.
+Sounds a lot like the advice to pay off credit cards regularly... :-)
+  - author: doug
+    date: 2012-10-15 16:20:34
+    comment: >
+      you nail exactly what I have been thinking for MANY years, but not able to articulate.
+There is a COST to such debt, but there have NOT been metrics to expose it's reality to the decisions makers
+  - author: Mike Ebert (@mike_ebert)
+    date: 2012-10-16 00:39:33
+    comment: >
+      When technical debt becomes too great, sometimes organizations have to declare bankruptcy--certainly technical bankruptcy, if they survive financially--I'd be interested to hear thoughts about what's involved in technical bankruptcy, esp. if there's anything non-obvious.
+  - author: Daniel
+    date: 2012-10-16 02:01:31
+    comment: >
+      Good comment, Mike!

+      I would equate bankruptcy with declaring a codebase insolvent -- incapable of providing any future value.
+If you get to that point, you're looking at a total rewrite.

+      However, this may be too simplistic.
+In my post about "The 8th Characteristic," I claimed that codebases naturally die; maybe declaring a codebase dead isn't the same as declaring bankruptcy.

+      I'll noodle on it, and blog if I think of anything useful.

+      What kinds of events do you associated with bankruptcy?
+  - author: Earned Pragmatism &laquo; Codecraft
+    date: 2013-01-18 08:53:25
+    comment: >
+      [...] architectures healthy.
+Codebases owned by this type of “architect” tend to be rife with tech debt, with no roadmap or process to haul the team up and out.
+Where there is no vision, the people [...]
+  - author: jasonodtr.inube.com
+    date: 2013-03-06 20:25:02
+    comment: >
+      Wonderful insight.
+What a web site you have!
+Keep it up.
+  - author: Kerry
+    date: 2013-03-21 11:40:46
+    comment: >
+      Greetings from Colorado!
+I'm bored to death at work so I decided to browse your website on my iphone during lunch break.
+I really like the discussion of programming comments you provide here and can't wait to read more.
+Anyhow, awesome blog!
 ---
 <figure><img alt="" src="http://farm3.staticflickr.com/2785/4105722502_a442444bb9_n.jpg" height="320" width="213" /><figcaption>We don't get spam about how to consolidate our technical debts. :-) Image credit: Alan Cleaver (Flickr)</figcaption></figure>
 <blockquote><em>“Interest never sleeps nor sickens nor dies; it never goes to the hospital; it works on Sundays and holidays; it never takes a vacation; it never visits nor travels; it takes no pleasure; it is never laid off work nor discharged from employment; it never works on reduced hours. . . .
 Once in debt, interest is your companion every minute of the day and night; you cannot shun it or slip away from it; you cannot dismiss it; it yields neither to entreaties, demands, or orders; and whenever you get in its way or cross its course or fail to meet its demands, it crushes you.”</em>
 <p style="padding-left:30px;"><em>— <a class="zem_slink" title="J. Reuben Clark" href="http://en.wikipedia.org/wiki/Reuben_Clark" target="_blank" rel="wikipedia">J. Reuben Clark</a></em></p>